aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/grayscale/_index.md

 Grayscale conversion is recommended for the following images:

+- Photos.
+- Scanned ID cards and other personal documents.
-- Colored texts.
+- Full-color scans.
-- Text with color photo or picture as background.

 {{% alert color="primary" %}}
 Improvements in recognition accuracy and preprocessing enhancements will be highly dependent on the original image and should be empirically tested.